Self-hosting architecture & decision framework

 Redis

 The coordination layer for multi-node deployments.
 Redis stores room-to-node mappings, enables inter-node messaging via pub/sub, and provides distributed locking.
 Every LiveKit node points at the same Redis instance and discovers other nodes automatically.
 A single-node deployment can skip Redis, but production should always include it.
+You are responsible for persistence, Sentinel HA, failover testing, and memory tuning.

 TURN server

 LiveKit includes a built-in TURN server for NAT traversal.
 When participants sit behind restrictive firewalls or symmetric NATs, TURN relays media through a known port.
 Without TURN, a significant percentage of users will fail to connect.
 The built-in server listens on TLS port 5349 and optionally UDP port 3478.
+You manage TLS certificates, domain configuration, and port accessibility.

 Reverse proxy / load balancer